-Whilst the national cuisine is distinctly French- a fact which can be attributed to St Barts’ history as an overseas commune- the variety of restaurants is great enough to satisfy every traveller’s taste, not matter how specific they may be.
+Whilst the national cuisine is distinctly French- a fact which can be attributed to St. Barts’ history as an overseas commune- the impeccable array of restaurants is certainly diverse enough to satisfy every traveler’s taste.

-Each promising a unique experience, the options on offer range from casual beach-side bars to fine dining, all exquisite in their offerings.
+Each promising a unique experience, the options range from casual beach-side bars to fine dining, all exquisite in their offerings.

-To help you decide which is best for you and your charter party, we’ve hand-selected 10 of the very best restaurants to try out over the coming year.
+To help you decide which is best for you and your charter party, we’ve hand-selected 10 of the very best restaurants to try out this year.

 1. La Langouste

-Indeed, whilst enjoying selections from the varied a la carte menu, guests can enjoy looking out across the bay, taking in the picturesque surroundings in style.
+Indeed, whilst enjoying selections from the varied à la carte menu, guests can enjoy looking out across the bay and soaking up the splendor of its picturesque surroundings.

-Particularly good for lovers of seafood, the house specialty is fresh lobster.
-Taken straight from the tank, the dish is served up with three special sauces.
+Exceedingly good for seafood lovers, the house specialty is lobster, freshly plucked straight from the tank the dish is served up with three special sauces.

-Bringing the best of Italy to the Caribbean, L’Isoletta bills itself as a ‘Roman style’ pizzeria which specialises in preparing dishes the traditional way.
+Bringing the best of Italy to the Caribbean, L’Isoletta bills itself as a ‘Roman style’ pizzeria that specializes in preparing dishes the traditional way.

-Located in the heart of Gustavia, the cosmopolitan portside capital of St Barts, a visit to L’Isoletta is the perfect way to round off a day of sightseeing.
+Located in the heart of Gustavia, the cosmopolitan portside capital of St. Barts, a visit to L’Isoletta is the perfect way to round off a day of sun-kissed sightseeing.

 Boasting an enviable range of dishes and wines, L’Isoletta is unquestionably one of St Barts’ greatest restaurants